Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 With a little more visibility over what’s happening inside your codebase, use those metrics to help you prioritise – and measure – improvements to it.
 If a particular operation is taking much longer than others, try to refactor it; if you get higher than normal error rates for a given API, investigate

-### 5. Undetectable failures in 3rd party services
+### Smell 5.
+Undetectable failures in 3rd party services

 Silent failures are like invisible leaks in your plumbing – they can cause serious damage before you even notice them.
 When third-party APIs degrade gracefully or fail subtly, your application might keep running while quietly delivering bad data or poor performance.